michmattera/vet-seed/README.md

 - **Calculation**:
     1. **Ideal weight** = Based on BCS and weight
     2. **Calories** = How many calories per day should the dog get based on ideal weight and life stage.
-- **Save data** = All data inserted from the user were then saved in an external google sheet.
 - **Table** = Summary table at the end of the application with all data inserted from the user and conclusion.
 - **Multiple choice** = Used mainly to change section from main to general and vice versa.
 Or to restart and end the program.
 - **Visual effect** = To give users a better UX experience.